 More contemporary versions of the mechanism simply slide the paneled door up into the roof space of the garage, eliminating the need for an unattractive roll component and creating a far more sleek effect.

 Want to learn more about the garage door ideas available to you?
 Want to connect with the best in the garage doors business?
+We offer a wide range of garage door services in San Diego.
 Get in touch with our team today.